-The clinical development program for patients with SHTG with elevated triglyceride levels is expected to include one Phase 2b dose finding trial (GEM-401) followed by Phase 3 registration trial(s).
-We expect to initiate the Phase 2b double-blind, randomized, parallel-group, placebo-controlled, dose finding trial in patients with SHTG in the first half of 2016 in the United States.
+The clinical development program for adult patients with SHTG with elevated triglyceride levels is expected to include one Phase 2b dose finding trial (GEM-401) followed by Phase 3 registration trial(s).
+The Phase 2b protocol is still being finalized and we expect to initiate a Phase 2b double-blind, randomized, parallel-group, placebo-controlled, dose finding trial in patients with SHTG in the first half of 2016 in the United States and Canada.
 The trial will be designed to evaluate the triglyceride lowering effect.
-The trial is expected to enroll 120 to 150 patients with SHTG.
-Patients will be treated with 150 mg or 300 mg gemcabene at two dose levels of atorvastatin once-daily for 8 to 12 weeks.
-The primary endpoint will be triglyceride lowering and other endpoints will include LDL-C, hsCRP, apoB and total cholesterol lowering.
+The trial is expected to enroll 120 to 200 patients (30 to 50 patients per arm) with TG500 mg/dL.
+Patients will be treated with 300 mg of gemcabene at two dose levels of atorvastatin once-daily for 18 to 24 weeks.
+The primary endpoint will be TG lowering from baseline every 6-8 weeks and other endpoints will include LDL-C, hsCRP, apoB, non HDL-C, VLDL and total cholesterol.
 A sub-analysis will be conducted to determine the number of patients at the end of the study achieving triglyceride levels below 500 mg/dL.
 Safety of these patients will be assessed by AE monitoring, clinical laboratory assessments, ECGs, physical examinations and vital sign assessments.
 We expect to report top-line data for this Phase 2b trial in the first half of 2017.
-The Phase 2b trial is expected to provide the necessary data for us to determine the clinical dose for the Phase 3 registration trials in patients with SHTG.
-After discussions with the FDA in our EOP2 meeting and other regulatory agencies, we believe we will be able to better define the Phase 3 registration trial(s) and long-term safety exposure needed for registration.
+The Phase 2b trial is expected to provide the necessary data for us to determine the fixed dose combination for the Phase 3 registration trials in patients with SHTG.
+After discussions with the FDA in our

+EOP2 meeting and other regulatory agencies, we believe we will be able to better define the Phase 3 registration trial(s) and long-term safety exposure needed for registration.